mindful108/frontendmentor-results-summary-component/README.md

 # Frontend Mentor - Results summary component solution

-This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV), and my VERY FIRST Frontend Mentor challenges.
-Ready for my next one...
+This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV), and my VERY FIRST Frontend Mentor challenge.
+Totally ready for my next one...

-This read me is also the first one I've done for a Frontend Mentor project so it may be a litte rough.
-I'll probably re-edit after my next one as I get more comfortable with the format.

 ## Table of contents